pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Approach

-When thinking about how to solve this problem, we like to think of our three comma separated files as tables.
+When thinking about how to solve this problem, we like to think of our three CSV files as tables.
 So we have three tables;  two input tables which are order_products table and products table, and one report table.
 To gain a clear understanding of our approach, we imagine each table containing only the fields required to tackle our specific problem.

 ![three tables](tables.png)